cwonrails/jgthms.github.io/_posts/2012-03-06-remember-login-not-password.md

 layout: post
 title: Remember login, not password
 category: Interface
+introduction: Why not let the browser remember the information I forget the most, and prevent him from creating a security issue?
 ---

 I wish browsers would prompt me, not only to remember my password (which actually remember *both* login and password), but also my login *only*.
 The thing is, I don't mind having my login stored in my browser (and consequentially giving other users potential access to) because it can be (and sometimes is) publically known.